What’s the difference between these objects?

-Okay, if you’re one of the people who can immediately identify the objects in the image above, the answer to this question is easy.
+If you’re one of the people who can immediately identify the objects in the images seen here, the answer to this question is easy.
 But with the way the language has evolved to discuss audiovisual materials, it actually isn’t obvious for a good chunk of the population.
 I learned this lesson well when, after giving a detailed presentation about film preservation to a group of intelligent graduate students, the first person to raise her hand asked the question.
 The presentation covered the history of film technology, deterioration issues in different types of film bases, ways to mitigate deterioration, and preservation strategies.
 Not once, despite an abundance of images, did I give a precise physical description of the format itself.
 It just didn’t occur to me that something so basic needed to be explained.

 The confusion, I believe, comes in the ubiquitous use of the verb “to film.”
 It doesn’t matter if one uses a smart phone and posts a video to one’s Facebook page or Paul Thomas Anderson shoots a commercial production like The Master on 70mm film, the action is described in the same way: it was “filmed”.
 The issue is further complicated when one considers that the products we see in movie theaters are generally referred to as “films”, even though a good chunk of Hollywood output (including blockbuster films like Avatar and The Hobbit) originates on high-resolution video cameras.
 Further, except for art houses and repertory theaters, it’s very unlikely that an actual reel of film is screened in a theater anymore.
 This summer, when you go to the multiplex and buy your ticket to the comic book adaptation of the week, you will be paying to see a digital projection of a file called a DCP.